w3connext/flutter_cache_manager/README.md

 ## Breaking changes in v2
 - There is no longer a need to extend on BaseCacheManager, you can directly call the constructor.
-The BaseCacheManager is therefore renamed to CacheManager as it is not really just a 'base' anymore.
+The BaseCacheManager is now only an interface.
+CacheManager is the implementation you can use directly.

 - The constructor now expects a Config object with some settings you were used to, but some are slightly different.
 For example the system where you want to store your files is not just a dictionary anymore, but a FileSystem.
 That way you have more freedom on where to store your files.

+-  See the example in [Customize](#customize).